 To understand this, let’s review the waterfall approach…

 In a waterfall, the project is initiated by clients, and the project charter is given to a Project Manager.
 The project Manager hires individuals to plan, build, test, review, and deploy the product.
 All this is done sequentially.

 There is very less involvement of sponsor/client to review the product.
 Hence, you may end up with totally a wrong product that is not accepted by the client.

 Scrum, on the other way, does this in chunks.
 Here, the product owner is always engaged, and before starting the next sprint, feedback is taken by the product owner.

-See the below info-graph that is really a simple way to explain the key difference between waterfall & the scrum management.
+See the below info-graph that is a simple way to explain the key difference between waterfall & the scrum management.

 What is Sprint in Scrum?

 A sprint is a time-boxed and result oriented period.
 Its duration varies from one two-four weeks.
 Every sprint must add some value and should be deliverable to the client.
-Once the client review it and comments are put ion product log and is used in the next sprint.
-Sprints are “pull” based system where teamwork in a cross-functional manner.
+Once the client review it and comments are put ion the product log and is used in the next sprint.
+Sprints are a “pull” based system where teamwork in a cross-functional manner.
 This engagement of both parties helps for the easy final approval.

 The comments further included in a product backlog, and again sprints are applied.
 A project can be completed in a few sprints but can go as many as required.